stuartj073/music-box/TESTING.md

 - See a written backdrop to the site and the see the main ethos of the site.

 Upon landing on the home screen of the music box site an about section will be situated just underneath the landing page image.
-This will fully explain the what it is the site is all about
+This will fully explain the reason behind the site.

  ![Ethos](/docs/readme/readme-images/ethos.png)